iusztinpaul/energy-forecasting/README.md

 If Poetry is not using Python 3.9, you can follow the next steps:
 1. Install Python 3.9 on your machine.
 2. `cd /path/to/project`, for example, `cd ./feature-pipeline`
-3. run `which python3.9` to find where Python3.9 is
+3. run `which python3.9` to find where Python3.9 is located
-3. run `poetry env use /path/to/python3.9`
+4. run `poetry env use /path/to/python3.9`

 ##### Set Up the ML_PIPELINE_ROOT_DIR Variable